 Hence the designer had a great idea, it was unique, patented, had potential growth but the fundamental research did not include asking plumbers (the key installation personnel) how much they needed to install the device.

 It turns out plumbers do not like driving to a location to make $50 in total - not when they can make $200.
 This was simple research, no where near as difficult as actually creating the product - but it turns out being the demise of the entire business.

 Can the idea be easily copied?

 We live in a copy cat society where people compete and constantly look over their shoulder at the competition.
 If your idea can be easily copied it will be.
 So build in some difficult to emulate strategies.
 Here is a simple example - that company that bugs you from India cannot create a simple effective video that promotes your business - then make that part of your strategy.
 You may have a geographical advantage to use.

-Hearing aids in Australia is an industry with barriers to entry, government regulation and what could loosly be termed as a cabal of European operaters not competing on price, nor service either apparently according to some clients who contact us.
+Hearing aids in Australia is an industry with barriers to entry, government regulation and what could loosely be termed as a cabal of European operators not competing on price, nor service either apparently according to some clients who contact us.

 Large European based manufacturers bought up a lot of independent audiologist owned centres in Australia.

 Marketing to hearing aid wearers in traditional forms (magazine, news papers, radio and TV) is expensive because most people reading are not remotely interested in your product unless it's for a person they know.